Skip to main content

 This "preciousness" can find reference in Francis Ford Coppola "Bram Stoker's Dracula", (1992), where Elisabeta, Dracula's wife, is also said to be the most precious thing to him (and he damns his soul because of her, after all): "his bride, Elisabeta, whom he prized above all things on earth".
 This also finds parallel in Herr Knock saying about Count Orlok breaking their covenant: "he cares only for his pretty bride, and she is his."

 This scene also establishes Friedrich Harding' sexual appetite for his wife, as Thomas calls him a "rutting goat", which is the opposite to his own, and he's waiting to get rich before having children with Ellen (which in a society where contraception wasn't commonly used meant sexual abstinence).
-Friedrich's appetite will be further mentioned throughout the film, as Anna says their son is "always hungry, like his father", and, during her "blood plague" fever, Anna says "little Friedrich" is eating her away.
-Friedrich recognizes his own nature in Ellen ("Her dashing young husband is leaving her bedside cold!"), which explains his resentment for her, due to the male-centric Victorian setting and views of female sexuality at the time.
+As mentioned above, Friedrich's appetite will be further mentioned throughout the film.
+Friedrich recognizes his own nature in Ellen ("Her dashing young husband is leaving her bedside cold!"), which explains his resentment for her, due to Victorian views of female sexuality.

 "You always were a rutting goat."